SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 - `HELM_INSTALLATION_NAME` - Helm release name
 - `SG_NAME` - Name of security group to be (created and/or) used
 - `METRIC_PODS` - Maximum number of metric pods for the cluster.
 This value is needed to manually create Volumes
+- `LOG_PODS` - Maximum number of log pods for the cluster.
+This value is needed to manually create Volumes
+- `EVENT_PODS` - Maximum number of event pods for the cluster.
+This value is needed to manually create Volumes

 Let's consider the following example values: